If your content strategy is the vehicle that drives your marketing, your content calendar is the road map that’ll get you where you want to go.

-Here’s a few content marketing goal examples to get you started:
+Here are a few content marketing goal examples to get you started:

 - We want to build our email list by 10% each month with qualified leads.

 Increasing traffic is one way to reach your goal, but it shouldn’t be the target if you’re a business that sells products or services.

-2. Define your blog’s categories & post types.
+2. Define your blog’s categories & post types

 If you’re reading this, I assume you already have your publishing process down.
 If not, read about how to consistently write powerful blog posts first.

-A few examples…
+A few examples:

-- List posts
+- List posts.

-- Aggregated content from other websites
+- Aggregated content from other websites.

-- Company & product updates
+- Company and product updates.

-- Videos, photos, or slide decks?
+- Videos, photos, or slide decks.

-3. Choose your publishing frequency.
+3. Choose your publishing frequency

 I get this question a lot, and my answer is always, how often can you publish content?